 Simply put, the power of attorney is a document you would create which grants an individual you designate the power to act with authority on your behalf.
-It is a common part of a well designed estate plan.
+It is a common part of a well-designed estate plan.

 Also referred to as an “agent,” that individual that you have designated with the power of attorney has your trust.
-Because you trust them, you have confidence to give them the legal authority to act in your best interests as well as your wishes should you become incapacitated and unable to take care of things such as medical or financial.
+Because you trust them, you have the confidence to give them the legal authority to act in your best interests as well as your wishes should you become incapacitated and unable to take care of things such as medical or financial.